iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

 output - HiC.csv

 CoExp:
-the function calculates the weighted rank for each gene according to CoExp matrix. files needed - CoExp.mat (too big, contact us and we will sent it to you) output - Weighted_Rank.csv
+CoExp.mat calculates a correlation score between each pair of genes according to their mRNA levels from different databases. the function calculates the weighted rank for each gene according to CoExp matrix. files needed - CoExp.mat (too big, contact us and we will sent it to you) output - Weighted_Rank.csv

 lfe:
+This function is for mRNA folding energy features.
+The features are based on the following tables, which contain lfe values in different windows.
+The first table is - native local folding energy (empirical results).
+The second table is - shuffled lfe (based on a random model).
-The features are based on the following tables, in addition we calculated the mean value per gene for each table. files needed - export_taxid_559292_begin_dlfe.csv, export_taxid_559292_begin_native.csv, export_taxid_559292_begin_shuffled.csv output - dlfe.csv, lfe_native.csv, lfe_shuffled.csv, mean_lfe.csv
+The third - dlfe, the difference between the results in table 1 and table 2. in addition we calculated the mean value per gene for each table. files needed - export_taxid_559292_begin_native.csv, export_taxid_559292_begin_shuffled.csv, export_taxid_559292_begin_dlfe.csv. output - dlfe.csv, lfe_native.csv, lfe_shuffled.csv, mean_lfe.csv

 sORF: